worktheclock/replit.github.io/tutorials/10-productivity-hacks.md

 The two main keyboard-focused text editors are called [Vim](https://www.vim.org/) and [Emacs](https://www.gnu.org/software/emacs/).
 They both have steep learning curves (and there's a long-standing tradition that users of either fiercely argue about which is superior), but once you've put in the time to master them you can get rid of your mouse for good.

-If you've gotten used to either, you can emulate the experience in Repl.it by switching your keybinds.
+If you've gotten used to either, you can emulate the experience in Replit by switching your keybinds.
 Go to the "Settings" tab and scroll down to where you can toggle between "default", "emacs" and "vim".

 ![**Image 13:** *Setting your keybinds to vim or emacs.*](/images/tutorials/10-productivity/10-13-vim-emacs.png)